SAP-samples/teched2025-AD165/exercises/ex5/README.md

 ### What is the Content Explorer?
 The Content Explorer displays the available content providers and allows administrators to inspect the content items provided by them, such as apps and shell plugins, and add them to the content which is available for usage in the Content Manager.

-In general, it is recommended to automatically add all content items to the subaccount, when you setup a new content provider, but you might also decide that you prefer to pick and choose only specific roles to be available using the Content Explorer.
+In general, it is recommended to automatically add all content items from a content channel automatically to the Content Manager, when setting up a new content provider, but you might also decide that you prefer to pick and choose only specific roles to be available using the Content Explorer.

 6. Click the **S4HANA_TechED_AD165** tile to open the S/4HANA Content Provider and see the exposed roles.
 Notice that 24 roles have been exposed from the SAP S/4HANA public cloud system.
 Also from here, you can navigate into the roles to check which apps and spaces belong to them.